No matter how much you earn, everyone needs to learn how to budget money.

 You can also look at your fixed bills and essential outgoings.

-Can you plan out your meals better or switch to cheaper brands to save money on your grocery shopping?
+Can you plan your meals better or switch to cheaper brands to save money on grocery shopping?

 Can you walk or cycle to work to save money on fuel?
 Can you downgrade your television package to save some money?